nguyenquyhy/Flight-Tracker-StreamDeck/docs/USERGUIDE.md

 | Feedback value | The SimConnect variable that indicates if the button is *active* or not.
 Active state will show a green light or a green number (if `Display value` below is set) on the button.<br />You can find the supporting variables in [FlightStreamDeckCore/Structs.cs](/FlightStreamDeck.Core/Structs.cs).
 Explaination for each variable can be found in [Prepar3D SDK - Simulation Variables](http://www.prepar3d.com/SDKv2/LearningCenter/utilities/variables/simulation_variables.html) or MSFS SDK docs.<br />You can also use some comparison operators such as "==", "!=", ">", "<", ">=", "<=" between a variable and a value or between 2 variables. | AUTOPILOT HEADING LOCK<br />FLAPS HANDLE INDEX==2 |
 | Display value | The SimConnect variable (any numeric unit) to display as a number below the header.<br />You can find the supporting variables in [FlightStreamDeckCore/Structs.cs](/FlightStreamDeck.Core/Structs.cs).
 Explaination for each variable can be found in [Prepar3D SDK - Simulation Variables](http://www.prepar3d.com/SDKv2/LearningCenter/utilities/variables/simulation_variables.html) or MSFS SDK docs.  | AUTOPILOT HEADING LOCK DIR |

 This button allows you to choose custom button images for active and inactive states.
-The image should be of size 72x72 pixel (or 144x144 for higher res decks) and should be in PNG format.
+Please check out Custom images section below for more details.

 ##### Preset Toggle Button